thirumurthis/Learnings/kafka/kafka_Testing_Awaitality_EmbeddedBroker.md

 ## Using Awaitality in integration test Kafka Broker

-In this blog will briefly explain how to can use `Awaitility` library to test Kafak in integration test.
+In this blog will briefly explain how to can use `Awaitility` library to test Kafka in integration test.

 ### Why use Awaitility dependency